Stokkseyri is a lovely little village in South Iceland, close to Eyrarbakki village, which I have told you about in another travel blog.

 Páll tries the meat of all the animals he hunts and has tasted the polar bear meat, the meat of lions, giraffes, antelopes, etc.

-Páll claims that hunting animals is intrinsic and I must agree with him, even though I chose to be vegan for 26 years.
+Páll claims that hunting animals is intrinsic, and I must agree with him, even though I chose to be vegan for 26 years.
 Páll is a preservationist and says that most hunters are preservationists.
-The hunters pay a towering fee for hunting the animals in Africa and this fee goes to the preservation of the stock.
+The hunters pay a towering fee to hunt animals in Africa, which goes toward preserving the stock.

-In Iceland, the hunters also pay for the research on wild animals with the fee they pay for the annual hunting license.
+In Iceland, hunters also pay for research on wild animals through the fee they pay for the annual hunting license.

 Photo by Páll

-The Wildlife Museum invites blind and visually impaired people for one weekend of a free touch safari at the museum, in collaboration with the Icelandic organization of the visually impaired.
+The Wildlife Museum invites blind and visually impaired people to a free touch safari over one weekend, in collaboration with the Icelandic organization for the visually impaired.

-The animals are then dismounted and the blind visitors are given gloves so they can touch the animals.
+The animals are then dismounted, and the blind visitors are given gloves to touch them.

 Photo by Páll

-There is an annual gun exhibition for one weekend at the Wildlife Museum.
-It is the 17th time (2022) this exhibition has been held and several hundred people visit the exhibition during those 2 days - it is very popular.
+There is an annual gun exhibition at the Wildlife Museum for one weekend.
+It is the 20th time (2025) this exhibition has been held, and several hundred people visit the exhibition during those 2 days - it is very popular.

-On display is a varied selection of all kinds of firearms; shotguns, machine guns, army rifles, handguns, etc. Firearms from privately owned collections are on exhibition at the museum for the duration of this weekend only.
+On display is a varied selection of firearms, including shotguns, machine guns, rifles, handguns, etc. Firearms from privately owned collections are on exhibition at the museum for the duration of this weekend only.

 I often take my friends to the museum - Hildigunnur owns the travel company Rjúpa travel